Egypt–Saudi Arabia relations: Hosni Mubarak era

 Mubarak's Egypt (1981 — 2011) continued the conservative dictatorship closely allied with the United States that started under Sadat, though sought to repair ties with the Arab nations broken in 1979.
 It would be another six years of Mubarak in office before the Arab League allowed individual countries to decide on their own relations with Egypt, and on 17 November, 1987, King Fahd announced that Saudi Arabia would officially resume diplomatic ties with Egypt to bolster Arab solidarity.
 They followed Kuwait, the United Arab Emirates, Yemen, Morocco and Iraq.
 A solidarity that was needed in light of the Iran-Iraq war.

-During the boycott, Saudi - Egyptian relations continued in non-political sectors such as culture and some aid, where prince Talal bin Abdulaziz made a rare visit during the boycot by a high level member of the Saudi royal family to Egypt in 1984 as Unicef envoy and head of the Arab Gulf Program for the United Nations Development (AGFUND), inaugurating projects funded by the agencies, and meeting the influential Minister of Information, Safwat al-Sharif.
-During his visit, Talal praised the civillian role of the armed forces and stated how "Egypt is the heart of the Arab World and is indispensible."
+During the boycott, Saudi - Egyptian relations continued in non-political sectors such as culture and some aid, where prince Talal bin Abdulaziz made a rare visit during the boycott by a high level member of the Saudi royal family to Egypt in 1984 as UNICEF envoy and head of the Arab Gulf Program for the United Nations Development (AGFUND), inaugurating projects funded by the agencies, and meeting the influential Minister of Information, Safwat al-Sharif.
+During his visit, Talal praised the civilian role of the armed forces and stated how "Egypt is the heart of the Arab World and is indispensable."

 Nevertheless, over Mubarak's three decade rule, there remained a rivalry between the two countries, both aspiring to preeminence in the Arab World in general and among the Arab allies of the US in particular.
 This rivalry manifested itself, for example, when U.S. President Barack Obama made a major tour of the Middle East in 2009, soon after assuming power.
 The Saudis resented Obama's choice of Cairo as the venue for making a key policy speech, and State Department officials made an effort to mollify them by following up the Cairo speech with a high-profile Presidential visit to the Saudi capital.

 During the 2011 Egyptian revolution, Saudi King Abdullah expressed support for Hosni Mubarak.
 "No Arab or Muslim can tolerate any meddling in the security and stability of Arab and Muslim Egypt by those who infiltrated the people in the name of freedom of expression, exploiting it to inject their destructive hatred.
 As they condemn this, the Kingdom of Saudi Arabia and its people and government declares it stands with all its resources with the government of Egypt and its people."
 He condemned the "people who tried to destabilise the security and stability of Egypt."

 2011–present

-After the 2011 Egyptian revolution, relations between the two countries greatly deteriorated.